 Agroecology provides great tools for this mission, but we yet to learn how to fully integrate it into our societies.
 Education is a good place to start because it will produce the kind of specialists who can help re-shape farming, food industry, trade and value chains as well as the policy making around all these areas.

 Most of the current higher agricultural education is tailored to economic and industrial needs, indirectly supporting large-scale high-input food production, where the main goal is to learn how to minimize the costs and maximize the profit.
 Such approaches rarely consider sustainable land use, biodiversity, nutrition or poverty reduction.
 It also hardly ever encourages students to learn from farmers, indigenous peoples or local communities and does not integrate human rights-based thinking.

 Meanwhile, it is essential to pack agricultural education with complementary teachings on social, ecological and economic sustainability as well as all the four dimensions of food security and nutrition; availability; access; utilization and stability if we are to switch its gears into an agroecological mode.

 MSc agroecology programmes in Sweden, Ethiopia and Uganda have developed new collaborations among students, academic departments and faculties, farmers and other stakeholders, both at national and international levels.
 The three programs have stimulated transdisciplinary and action-oriented research and learning processes and catalyzed new research methods, leading to a deeper understanding of what is needed to develop sustainable food systems.

-This story is written by Matthew Fielding, Deputy Director and Communications Manager at SIANI and Ekaterina Bessonova, Communications Officer at SIANI.
+Written by Matthew Fielding, Deputy Director, SIANI and Ekaterina Bessonova, Communications Officer, SIANI.